A scenic view of Playa Flamiango, Costa Rica from above

 Photo credit: Native’s Way Costa Rica

 This Guachipelin Adventure Combo Tour was just too good to leave out!
-While this activity is technically in Tamarindo, it’s only a 30-minute drive from Playa Flamingo and they provide hotel pick up.
+While this activity is technically in Tamarindo, it’s only a 30-minute drive from Playa Flamingo, and they provide hotel pickup.

 You’ll notice many tour companies selling full-day combo tours that involve multiple activities.
 These are a great way to experience all the best things activities in one convenient package!